fairywreath/BytecodeInterpreter/README.md

 # Bytecode Interpreter

-A bytecode interpreter and virtual machine for Fei, a dynamically typed, high-level, object-oriented programming language
+A bytecode interpreter and virtual machine for a dynamically typed, high-level, object-oriented programming language

 > Largely implemented/referenced from the Lox Programming Language http://www.craftinginterpreters.com/